 Front-running is a course of action where someone benefits from early access to market information about upcoming transactions and trades, typically because of a privileged position along with the transmission of this information.

-Every new blockchain transaction first relays around the network, then it’s selected by a miner and put into a valid block, and finally, the block is well-enough incorporated in the blockchain that is unlikely to be changed.
+Every new blockchain transaction first relays around the network, then it’s selected by a miner and put into a valid block, and finally, the block is well-enough incorporated in the blockchain that it is unlikely to be changed.
 Front-running is an attack where a malicious node observes a transaction after it is broadcast but before it is finalized, and attempts to have its etransaction confirmed before or instead of the observed transaction.

 Real-World Impact: Bancor is an ICO that spectacularly raised over $150M in funding over a few minutes.
 Researchers at Cornell revealed that Bancor was vulnerable to front-running.
 They pointed out that miners would be able to front-run any transactions on Bancor since miners are free to re-order transactions within a block they’ve mined.